Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--veAW1DkhQo.md

 ### Transcript

-> our dedicated server is a thing they will be they um yeah we're working on them
+> our dedicated server is a thing they will be they, yeah we're working on them